 When you invest in a residential improvement project, there is generally a payoff in terms of increasing the value of your home.
 Kitchen remodeling tends to be one of the more worthwhile investments, as you can recoup about 54% to 76% of your costs in potential resale value.
 However, the actual ROI of a kitchen upgrade depends on several factors, such as the location and condition of your home, the type of project you complete, housing trends and the state of the real estate market when you go to sell.
 If you plan on selling your home in the near future, a major kitchen remodel isn’t likely to bring a worthwhile return for you.

 However, if you are intending to stay in your current residence for several more years, you gain value from your kitchen makeover through increased comfort and convenience that enhances your quality of life.
 Remodeling enables you to keep your home up to date and functional as your family life and personal tastes evolves.

-Whether you’re interested in remodeling your kitchen in the D.C. metro area to increase the resale value of your home or to simply make it more enjoyable while you’re living there, Denny + Gardner can help.
+Whether you’re interested in remodeling your kitchen in the D.C. metro area to increase the resale value of your home (maybe you're interested in remodeling your basement too!) or simply make it more enjoyable while you’re living there, Denny + Gardner can help.
 Once we know your desired budget, no matter how large or small, we can work with you to develop a kitchen remodeling plan that is feasible from a design perspective and suits your financial needs as well.